Raised Garden Bed Plans: A How-to-Guide

 BUILDING THE BEDS

 You only need to really raise your garden beds between four and six inches high, but some people have been known to get as high as 24 inches.
 This is usually due to personal preference, so they don’t have to bend over very far, plus deeper depths are ideal for vegetables that need more space to grow, such as carrots and potatoes.
-No matter the depth, make sure you anchor them well with stakes or bury a couple inches of edging material into the ground.
+No matter the depth, make sure you anchor them well with stakes or bury a couple of inches of edging material into the ground.

 From there, you can proceed with planting as you normally would.
 If you have a low bed of just a few inches, make sure you incorporate plenty of compost, peat moss, or sand in the base for the best results.
 One note: you don’t need to put down any landscape fabric at the base, as the many inches of soil on top will prevent weeds from growing.

-Once you have your garden under control, you may be thinking about the exterior of your home, such as roofs and gutters.
+Once you have your garden under control, you may be thinking about the exterior of your homes, such as roofs and gutters.
 Home Solutions of Iowa can install seamless gutter systems for your home at a price you can afford.